exasol/cloud-storage-extension/docs/system_requirements.md

 ## Features

-Features are the highest level requirements in this document that describe the main functionality of RLS.
+Features are the highest level requirements in this document that describe the main functionality of EKC.

 ### Transferring data from Kinesis Streams to Exasol
 `feat~transerring-data-from-kinesis-streams-to-exasol~1`